monsoonmaelstrom/book2/book2.md

 “Have you seen Liam anytime in the past day?”
 I ask Henry.

 Henry nods.
-“I saw him yesterday, just after the assembly.”
+“I saw him yesterday, right after the assembly.”

 “Did he say where he was going?”